abisop/nuttx-docs/en/platforms/sim/sim/boards/sim/index.md

 > 1. The NuttX network is not, however, functional on the Linux TAP
 >     device yet.
 >
 >     UPDATE: The TAP device does apparently work according to a NuttX
 >     user (provided that it is not used with NSH: NSH waits on
 >     readline() for console input.
 When it calls readline(), the whole
 >     system blocks waiting from input from the host OS).
 My failure to
 >     get the TAP device working appears to have been a cockpit error.
 >
 > 2. As of NuttX-5.18, when built on Windows, this test does not try to
 >     use the TAP device (which is not available on Cygwin anyway), but
 >     inside will try to use the Cygwin WPCAP library.
 Only the most
 >     preliminary testing has been performed with the Cygwin WPCAP
 >     library, however.
 >
 >     NOTE that the IP address is hard-coded in
 >     arch/sim/src/up\_wpcap.c.
 You will either need to edit your
->     configuration files to use 10.0.0.1 on the "target"
+>     configuration files to use 10.0.0.1 on the \"target\"
 >     ([CONFIG\_EXAMPLES\_NETTEST]()\*) or edit up\_wpcap.c to select
 >     the IP address that you want to use.

 ### nimble

-This is similar to bthcisock configuration, which uses the exposes the real BLE stack to NuttX, but disables NuttX's own BLE stack and uses nimBLE stack instead (built in userspace).
+This is similar to bthcisock configuration, which uses the exposes the real BLE stack to NuttX, but disables NuttX\'s own BLE stack and uses nimBLE stack instead (built in userspace).

-This configuration can be tested by running nimBLE example application "nimble" as follows:
+This configuration can be tested by running nimBLE example application
+\"nimble\" as follows:

      sudo setcap 'cap_net_raw,cap_net_admin=eip' nuttx
      ./nuttx